 Embark On A Scenic Day Trip

-Other great day trips from Nice include Èze, a medieval hilltop town that provides visitors with fairytale views of the French Riviera, and Saint Jean Cap Ferrat, a quaint little town filled with luxurious villas.
+Other great day trips from Nice include Èze, a medieval hilltop town that is filled with Roman remains and provides visitors with fairytale views of the French Riviera, and Saint Jean Cap Ferrat, a quaint little town filled with luxurious villas.

 Is Nice worth visiting?

 A true gem in the French Riviera region, Nice is definitely worth visiting thanks to its beaches, weather, and cultural attractions.

 What are the best things to do in Nice, France?

 The 13 top things to do in Nice, France:

 - Explore the Vieille Ville (Old Town) on Foot;

 - Marvel At The Eye-Popping Artworks Of The Musée Matisse;